1. Viktor Axelsen (Yonex)

 Racket: Astrox 100zz Navy Blue

 Li's equipment choices reflect his preference for balance and control.
-His chances are moderate, depending on how well he can execute his game plan.
-The current Yonex All England Champion, the man who’s making his mark following in his hero Lin Dan’s footsteps, he has a few titles this year – US Open, a runner up in Canada and, of course, he’s won the big one in Birmingham so he knows how to win!
-Can he do it on the next big stage?
+He has a decent chance of going well in this tournament, depending on how well he can execute his game plan.
+The current Yonex All England Champion, Li has sought to make his mark following in his hero Lin Dan’s footsteps.
+He has a few titles this year – US Open, a runner up in Canada and, of course, he’s won the big one in Birmingham - can he do it on the next big stage?

 Strings: 66 Ultimax